-Mr D has a self-invested person pension scheme (SIPP) with Redswan Limited.
-In 2013 he invested in his SIPP in a loan note arrangement with a company I will call MN.
+Mr H has a self-invested person pension scheme (SIPP) with Redswan Limited.
+In 2013 Mr H opened the SIPP and in early 2014 he invested in a loan note arrangement with a company I will call MN.
 That investment has now failed.
-Mr D's feels Redswan owes him a duty of care to help protect him from the risks of such investments.
+Mr H's feels Redswan did not carry out adequate checks on the investment and that he would not have invested if it had.